krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 - you have to provide principal
 - Bucket policies are resource-based policies.
 - Bucket policies, they can only be attached to Amazon S3 buckets.
+- you __can assign the same policy to many S3 buckets, but not directly__ by referencing one policy across multiple buckets
+- __cannot assign a bucket policy directly to an individual S3 object__.
 - example of bucket policy that will protect S3 bucket:
 ```
 {